thumbnail image

 face-tracking software: Takanari Miisho

-motor control: Yuki Koyama, Seiga Kiribayashi(strv)
+motor-control: Yuki Koyama, Seiga Kiribayashi(strv)

-• Current exhibitions
+• Current exhibition

-1. SEER has obtained real-time face-mirroring ability!!
+SEER has obtained real-time face-mirroring ability!!

 2018 August,